 The "Help" menu in the toolbar of most web browsers will tell you how to change your browser's cookie settings, including how to have the browser notify you when you receive a new cookie, and how to disable cookies altogether.
 Disabling cookies can reduce the site's functionality.

-This film includes Service children across Wales providing examples of the kind of experiences they have faced and how this made them feel.
+This film shows Service children across Wales providing examples of the kind of experiences they have faced and how these have made them feel.

 Listening to our Service children findings (2020).

 77% of Service children have moved to a new house and 37% have lived abroad.

 54% of Service children have attended at least three schools.

 These films show a number of Service children across Wales talking about their experiences of being part of an Armed Forces family.
 They give information about what they like and dislike about those experiences and share details of what made things easier for them to deal with certain challenges.